mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 ## The `logIn()` Method

-Each login strategy has it's own implementation of the `logIn()` method, which takes the credentials objects as its sole argument and triggers a process that does the following _at minimum_:
+Each login strategy has it's own implementation of the `logIn()` method, which takes the credentials object as its sole argument and triggers a process that does the following _at minimum_:

 <br>